dwyfrequency/tic-tac-toe/README.md

 - :white_check_mark: Rewrite Board to use two loops to make the squares instead of hardcoding them.
   Add a toggle button that lets you sort the moves in either ascending or descending order.

+- Add a toggle button that lets you sort the moves in either ascending or descending order.

 - When someone wins, highlight the three squares that caused the win.